ShiResearchGroup/shiresearchgroup.github.io/_pages/about.md

 **We are a computational and theoretical research group.** We leverage machine learning, quantum and molecular-level modeling, statistical mechanics, and mathematical modeling: <br>
 - To gain fundamental understanding at the interface of materials science and chemical physics. <br>
-- To develop cutting-edge porous materials solutions to major societal problems facing our planet. <br>
+- To develop cutting-edge porous materials solutions to major societal problems facing our planet. <br><br><br>